araminian/networking-in-go/chapter9/README.md

 Go’s multiplexer can also redirect a URL path that doesn’t end in a forward slash, such as /hello/there.
 In those cases, the http.ServeMux first attempts to find a matching absolute path.
 If that fails, the multiplexer appends a forward slash, making the path /hello/there/, for example, and responds to the client with it.
 This new path becomes a permanent redirect.

+## HTTP/2 Server Pushes

+The Go HTTP server can push resources to clients over HTTP/2, a feature that has the potential to improve efficiency.

+For example, a client may request the home page from a web server, but the client won’t know it needs the associated style sheet and images to properly render the home page until it receives the HTML in the response.

+An HTTP/2 server can proactively send the style sheet and images along with the HTML in the response, saving the client from having to make subsequent calls for those resources.

+But server pushes have the potential for abuse.

+### Pushing Resources to the Client

+Let’s write a command line executable that can push resources to clients.

+check `push.go` for more details.

+Web browsers cache HTTP/2-pushed resources for the life of the connection and make it available across routes.
+Therefore, if the index2.html file served by the /2 route references the same resources pushed by the default route, and the client first visits the default route, the client’s web browser may use the pushed resources when rendering the /2 route.

+Go doesn’t include the support needed to test the server’s push functionality with code, but you can interact with this program by using your web browser.